wiluen/InferLog/src/fast_config_tuning/readme.md

 2. Conduct training for AttMAML and save model (attmaml.py)
 3. Online tuning (tuner.py and attmamldrop_bo.py)

-## dataset
+## Dataset
-perform LHS to sample configuration and measure the performance of LLM inference based on Qwen2.5-14B and vLLM
+perform LHS to sample configuration and measure the performance of LLM inference for log parsing based on Qwen2.5-14B and vLLM